-- X'02' The CICS region has not yet performed SDT initialization (an anchor block for the region has not been created). - X'0E' The specified data space STOKEN is invalid or the caller is not authorized to use it. - X'0F' The CICS region has not completed initialization as a server. - X'13' An attempt to delete an access list entry failed because the specified entry was not created by the data tables SVC.
+- X'02' Shared data table services have not yet initialized (an anchor block for the region has not been created). - X'0E' The specified data space STOKEN is invalid or the caller is not authorized to use it. - X'0F' The CICS region has not completed initialization as a server. - X'13' An attempt to delete an access list entry failed because the specified entry was not created by the data tables SVC.